-- 2.3 Legal proceedings are not used as a punishment to parents for their pupil's absence from school; they are a supportive measure intended to make parents realise the importance of attendance and to avoid further absence from school. - 2.4 Section 7 of the 1996 Education Act states that parents must ensure that children of compulsory school age receive efficient full-time education suitable to their age, ability and aptitude to any special educational needs they may have, either by regular attendance at school or otherwise.
+2.3 Legal proceedings are not used as a punishment to parents for their pupil's absence from school; they are a supportive measure intended to make parents realise the importance of attendance and to avoid further absence from school.

+2.4 Section 7 of the 1996 Education Act states that parents must ensure that children of compulsory school age receive efficient full-time education suitable to their age, ability and aptitude to any special educational needs they may have, either by regular attendance at school or otherwise.
 A prosecution can take place against any person who has parental responsibility for the child's education or who has care of the child.
 Parents have a legal duty to make sure that their children are properly educated.
 It is the parent's responsibility to ensure that their children attend school regularly and arrive on time.
-If you allow your child to be absent from school without good reason, the school will not authorise the absence, you may be committing an offence, and you could be issued with a penalty notice or prosecuted. - 2.5 A child is of Compulsory School Age at the beginning of the term following their 5th birthday.
-A child ceases to be of compulsory school age on the last Friday in June of the school year in which they reach the age of 16. - 2.6 Under the Education Act 1996, the Local Authority has a statutory responsibility to ensure that parents secure education for children of compulsory school age and where necessary, use legal enforcement. - 2.7 The Education (Pupil Registration) (England) Regulations 2013, require schools to take an attendance register twice a day, once at the start of the morning session and then again during the afternoon session. - 2.8 The register must record whether the pupil was: - · present - · absent - · present at approved educational activity; or - · unable to attend due to exceptional circumstances.
+If you allow your child to be absent from school without good reason, the school will not authorise the absence, you may be committing an offence, and you could be issued with a penalty notice or prosecuted.

+2.5 A child is of Compulsory School Age at the beginning of the term following their 5th birthday.
+A child ceases to be of compulsory school age on the last Friday in June of the school year in which they reach the age of 16.
+Following this date, a child must do one of the following: